startrug/CafeTownsend.ProtractorTests/README.md

 Report will be generated in few seconds and opened in your default browser.

 ## What's next?
 This simple, training project is still developing.
-I want to add more scenarios and test cases and refactor a bit existing code and maybe modify project structure :)
+I want to add more scenarios and test cases and refactor a bit existing code and maybe modify project structure :blush: